What Do the New NIST Password Guidelines Mean for Cloud Security?

 Simple and easy.
 But sometimes, too easy.

-Because people are always looking for shortcuts and have a limited ability to remember a lot of information, most of us will try to choose simple and easy passwords to memorize, something like “1234”, our name or simply “password”.
-The problem is that over time hackers learned these habits and easily hacked into too many accounts.
-That’s why information security standards (primarily the previous NIST standard) decided to harden password policies and forced users to create passwords of minimal length (but not too long), to combine uppercase and lowercase letters, numbers and special characters to increase the complexity and reduce the chances of the password being guessed by hackers.
-Since attackers also started using robotic attacks that ran a large number of combinations in order to guess the password (called Brute force attacks) and also ran all the passwords they know from credential databases leaked (also called Dictionary attack), organizations also started demanding that users change their password frequently – all these restrictions were meant to reduce the chance that the password will be hacked.
+Because people are always looking for shortcuts and have a limited ability to remember a lot of information, most of us will try to choose simple and easy passwords to memorize, something like “1234”, our name, or simply “password”.
+The problem is that over time hackers learned these habits and use this against us to easily hack into accounts.
+That's why information security standards (primarily the previous NIST standard) decided to harden password policies and forced users to create passwords of minimal length (but not too long), to combine uppercase and lowercase letters, numbers and special characters.
+This criteria increases the complexity and reduces the chances of the password being guessed by hackers.
+Since attackers also started using robotic attacks that ran a large number of combinations in order to guess the password (called Brute force attacks) and also ran all the passwords they know from credential databases leaked (also called Dictionary attack), organizations also started demanding that users change their password frequently.
+All these restrictions were meant to reduce the chance that the password is hacked.

-But all these steps were of no avail.
-Studies have shown that users will choose passwords that are as easy as possible, and if they are forced to change passwords very often, they will simply recycle passwords from the past that are easy for them to remember.
-Bottom line – many cyber attacks are still successful because hackers manage to penetrate accounts with guessed or obtained passwords.
+However, despite this criteria, studies have shown that users will still choose passwords that are as easy as possible.
+If they are required to change passwords often, they will simply recycle passwords from the past that are easy for them to remember.
+The bottom line is, many cyberattacks are still successful because hackers manage to penetrate accounts with guessed or obtained passwords.

 Passwords and the cloud